 Worked Example 2: The Chen Family, $19,000 Probate Estate, $25,000 Auto-Waiver Applies

-Henry Chen, 78, lived in Lowell with his wife Mei in their home held as tenancy by the entirety.
-Henry entered a nursing facility in 2023 with end-stage Parkinson's.
-He received MassHealth nursing facility coverage from 2023 until his death on March 8, 2025 (post-LTC Act).
+This is an illustrative scenario.
+Henry Chen, 78, lived in Lowell with his wife Mei in their home, held as tenancy by the entirety.
+Henry entered a nursing facility in 2023 with end-stage Parkinson's and received MassHealth nursing facility coverage from 2023 until his death on March 8, 2025 (after the cutoff).

 Henry's assets at death:

-Auto-waiver application: The personal representative (Mei, as nominated executor under Henry's will) certifies on the probate petition (under penalties of perjury) that the gross probate estate is $19,000.
-MassHealth Estate Recovery Unit, upon receiving notice, declines to file a Notice of Claim because the estate falls below the $25,000 auto-waiver threshold.
+Auto-waiver application: Mei, as personal representative, certifies on the probate petition under penalties of perjury that the gross probate estate is $19,000.
+The MassHealth Estate Recovery Unit declines to file a Notice of Claim because the estate falls below the $25,000 auto-waiver threshold.malegislature.gov. (n.d.).
+General Law - Part I, Title XVII, Chapter 118E, Section 31.
+Retrieved Jul 30, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVII/Chapter118E/Section31

 Outcome: Mei keeps the home, the joint checking, the IRA, the sole checking, and the Honda.
 There is no MassHealth recovery.
-The combination of (a) tenancy by the entirety home structure passing outside probate, (b) joint checking and beneficiary-designated IRA passing outside probate, (c) the probate estate falling below $25,000, and (d) spousal deferral if needed, all converge to fully protect the family.
+The tenancy by the entirety home, the joint checking and beneficiary-designated IRA, the probate estate falling below $25,000, and spousal deferral all converge to fully protect the family.malegislature.gov. (n.d.).
+General Law - Part I, Title XVII, Chapter 118E, Section 31.
+Retrieved Jul 30, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVII/Chapter118E/Section31

 Worked Example 3: The Kowalski Family, Pre-2024 Death With Substantial Non-LTC MassHealth Spend

+This is an illustrative scenario.
 Stanislaw Kowalski, 79, lived alone in his Worcester home after his wife's death in 2018.
-He received MassHealth Standard coverage from 2019 (when he turned 73 and qualified) until his death on June 12, 2024 (PRE-LTC Act effective date, pre-reform regime applies).
-He never entered a nursing facility, but his MassHealth Standard coverage paid for primary care visits, specialist care, hospital stays, and prescription drugs over 5 years.
+He received MassHealth coverage from 2019 until his death on June 12, 2024 (before the cutoff, so the pre-reform regime applies).
+He never entered a nursing facility, but his coverage paid for primary care visits, specialist care, hospital stays, and prescription drugs over five years.

 Stanislaw's assets at death:

-Hardship waiver analysis: Stanislaw's heirs are his three adult children, none of whom lived in the home or provided live-in care.
-None qualifies for Category 1 (residence) or Category 2 (care provided).
-The income-based partial waiver (Category 3) might apply if any heir's family group income falls below 400% FPL for the prior 2 years, providing up to $50,000/heir partial waiver.
+Hardship waiver analysis: Stanislaw's heirs are his three adult children, none of whom lived in the home or provided live-in care, so none qualifies for Category 1 (residence) or Category 2 (care provided).
+The income-based partial waiver (Category 3) might apply if an heir's family group income falls below 400% FPL for the prior two years, providing up to $50,000 per heir.malegislature.gov. (n.d.).
+General Law - Part I, Title XVII, Chapter 118E, Section 31.
+Retrieved Jul 30, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVII/Chapter118E/Section31

-Counterfactual under post-reform regime: If Stanislaw had died on August 1, 2024, or later (post-reform regime), MassHealth would only be able to recover for nursing facility services, HCBS, related hospital/Rx, and similar federally mandated LTC categories.
-Since Stanislaw never received LTC, MassHealth would have ZERO claim.
-The dramatic difference between $95,000 (pre-reform) and $0 (post-reform) for the same fact pattern, separated by less than 7 weeks of timing, illustrates the magnitude of the 2024 LTC Act reform.
+Counterfactual under the post-reform regime: If Stanislaw had died on August 1, 2024, or later, MassHealth could only recover for nursing facility services, HCBS, and related hospital and prescription-drug costs.
+Because he never received long-term care, MassHealth would have no claim at all.
+The difference between roughly $95,000 (pre-reform) and $0 (post-reform) for the same facts, separated by a few weeks of timing, illustrates the magnitude of the 2024 reform.malegislature.gov. (n.d.).
+General Law - Part I, Title XVII, Chapter 118E, Section 31.
+Retrieved Jul 30, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVII/Chapter118E/Section31

-Outcome (under pre-reform regime that actually applies): The estate pays the claim from the probate estate value.
-Hardship waivers may reduce the claim.
-The home may be sold to satisfy the claim, with the residual distributed to heirs.
-The Kowalski family experiences the full pre-reform broader regime.
+Outcome (under the pre-reform regime that actually applies): The estate pays the claim from the probate estate value, hardship waivers may reduce it, and the home may be sold to satisfy the claim, with the residual distributed to heirs.

-Lesson: The August 1, 2024 boundary date is consequential.
-Families with loved ones currently in MassHealth Standard coverage who have not entered LTC should understand that under the post-reform regime, MassHealth has no estate-recovery claim for non-LTC services after 8/1/2024.
-This is a meaningful policy improvement for families.
+Lesson: The August 1, 2024 boundary is consequential.
+Families whose loved one is in general MassHealth coverage and has not entered long-term care should understand that, under the post-reform regime, MassHealth has no estate-recovery claim for non-long-term-care services.malegislature.gov. (n.d.).
+General Law - Part I, Title XVII, Chapter 118E, Section 31.
+Retrieved Jul 30, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVII/Chapter118E/Section31

 Planning Options to Reduce Massachusetts Medicaid Estate Recovery Exposure